makermoekoe/Paperclick/README.md

 - WS2812 user LED
 - LiPo battery charger with indicator LED

-The [Youtube video (todo)](https://www.youtube.com/watch?v=t-50w3RsUlg) shows the assembly and soldering process, explains how the battery monitoring works and shows this little thing in action.
+The [Youtube video](https://www.youtube.com/watch?v=tOb_UypiWvQ) shows the assembly and soldering process, explains how the battery monitoring works and shows this little thing in action.

 ## Battery monitoring